HHS-Team670/HHS_Vision/QuikCams/README.md

   5) sudo apt-get install gstreamer-tools

-  6) transfer OGStreamer.py to RPI, and run on startup (TEST FOR GPIO PINOUT CONNECTION TO ROBORIO)
+  6) transfer OGStreamer.sh to startup on RPI

 # Setting up the DriverStation to recieve images from GStreamer

 Use the following instructions to install G-Streamer on Windows: